MicrosoftLearning/Administer-and-Secure-agents-with-Microsoft-Agent-365/Instructions/Labs/01-discover-govern-agents-template.md

 1. Navigate to **Agents** on the left hand side navigation menu.
 1. Select **Overview** > **Agent Registry** > **Explore all agents**.
 You should be able to see a list of all your agents within your organization.
 1. Review the full agent inventory surfaced in the registry.
-1. Next to **Filters**, you will notice options to filter the Registry view of agents by “Status”, “Publisher”, “Channel”, “Platform”, and “Data source”.
+1. Next to **Filters**, you will notice options to filter the Registry view of agents by “Status”, “Publisher Type”, “Channel”, “Platform”, and “Data source”.
 Filter agents by selecting Publisher to identify the different types of agents such as:
+    - Your org
+    - Your users
     - Microsoft
-    - External pertners
+    - Third party
-    - Crated by your org
-    - Shared by creator
 1. **Outcome**: You have a centralized view of all agents deployed or discovered in the tenant using Agent Registry.

 ##  Optional Task 2: Analyze agent relationships using Agent Map

 **Note**: This is an optional task, as the ability to navigate to Agent Maps may be available only in Preview mode.
 You may need to join the Frontier Program by navigating to Agents> Overview.
-Then, select 'Try now' under 'Do more with the Frontier program' and then follow the rest of the prompts.
+Then, select 'Join the program' under 'Get early access to Agent 365'.
+On the pop up window, seelct 'All users'.
+Then select 'Try now.
 You may get an error upon signing up.
 You should then close out the browser and then proceed with the steps below.
 If Agent Maps do not appear, proceed with the next task.

 1. Open up a browser window and navigate to https://admin.microsoft.com.
 Login with the provided admin credentials.
 1. Navigate to Agents in the navigation menu on the left side on the screen.
 Select **Agents** > **All agents** select **Map**.